This post may contain affiliate links.

 Here are a few more you might not have thought of.
 Sporting events, nascar, tailgating at football, concerts.
 Maybe temporary housing when your regular home is damaged, or under construction.
 Some rent them for relocating in comfort especially if one of the passengers needs to lay down.

 We also think RV rentals are a great tool as part of RV shopping, or to feel out the type of travel before investing too heavily.
-It is great to pretend you are living in it at a dealers lot, but there is noting like really living in one for a few days to get the true experience.
+It is great to pretend you are living in it at a dealers lot, but there is noting like actually living in one for a few days to get the true experience.
 RV rentals allow you to mix up your travel experiences depending on the needs for each trip.

 During our recent trips to NY, FL and TX, we rented RVs instead of staying at hotels, so that we could have the flexibility to be exactly where we needed to be.
 It was also a huge benefit to significantly reduce the number of times we needed to pack and unpack all our gear on the trip.